top of page

 All-State Concert I – Exhibit Hall D (use nametag for admittance)

-Jazz Choir, directed by John Stafford II
+Jazz Choir, directed by Trist Curless

-Jazz Band, directed by Michele Fernández
+Jazz Band, directed by Dan Gailey

 1:00pm